The Essence of Petri Net Gluings: Recovering old concepts: Gluing between nets

-These nets are sorted by the number of left and right ports they posses.
-A net having $m$ left ports and $n$ right ports is interpreted as a morphsim $m \to n$.
+As these nets do not come endowed with any semantics, we did not decorate places and transitions.
+They are sorted by the number of left and right ports they posses: A net having $m$ left ports and $n$ right ports is interpreted as a morphsim $m \to n$.
 Nets and ports arranged this way form a monoidal category, and nets are composed by connecting them along their ports.
-When nets are composed, all the transitions connected to the same port are synchronized into one.

-Inputs and outputs for the new transition are calculated by requiring that all the tokens produced left of the connection are consumed on the right.
+When nets are composed, a suitable (minimal) multiset of transitions from the net on the left is synchronized with a corresponding suitable (minimal) multiset of transitions of the net on the right.
+Inputs and outputs for the new transitions are calculated by requiring that all the tokens produced by the transitions of the net on the left are consumed by the transitions of the net on the right.

-This is better understood by looking at Figure~\ref{fig: pawel basic net}, where transitions connected to the left port in the right net are expecting a total of three tokens.
-This means that the net on the right, producing one token per firing, will have to fire three times to satisfy this request.
-The conflated transition in~\ref{fig: pawel nets fused} then represents the event of the transition in the left net firing three times, and the transitions in the right net firing once each.
-Evidently, this new transition has to consume six tokens, which amounts to the number of tokens consumed by the transition in the left net times the number of times this transition has to fire.
+This is better understood by looking at Figure~\ref{fig: pawel basic net}, where there are two transitions connected to the left port in the right net; the top one is expecting two tokens from the port, whereas the bottom one is expecting one.
+On the other hand the left net consists of only one transition connected to its right port, producing one token per firing.
+These nets are composable, and the result is shown in Figure~\ref{fig: pawel nets fused}: The transitions in the resulting composition represent a conflation of events: \begin{itemize} \item The first transition represents the event of the transition in the left net firing twice, followed by the firing of the top transition of the right net; \item The second transition represents the event of the transition in the left net firing once, followed by the firing of the bottom transition in the right net. \end{itemize} Evidently, domains and codomains of these transitions are adjusted accordingly: For instance, the topmost transition consumes four tokens, corresponding to the tokens consumed by the original transition in the left net multiplied by the number of time it has to fire.

-To interpret this kind of synchronization in our framework, we first need to find a suitable substitute for ports, which are not available to us.
-We replace ports with places.
+Interpreting this kind of synchronization in our framework is complicated by the fact that to-be-syncronized transitions in the left and right net must be suitably copied to satisfy the minimal multiset condition.
+Moreover, we need to find a suitable substitute for ports, which are not available to us.
+So, as a first step, we replace ports with places.
 This is consistent with interpreting Petri net transitions as processes, which consume and produce resources of a given type.
 The net of Figure~\ref{fig: pawel basic net} is shown with places replacing ports in Figure~\ref{fig: pawel nets in our framework}.